MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 Follow these steps to prepare the installation flash drive:

 1. Insert a flash drive into your Technician PC.
-1. Open an Administrative Command Prompt and run `diskpart`:
+1. Open Command Prompt with Administrator privileges and run `diskpart`:

    ```cmd
    diskpart